dlstreamer/pipeline-server/README.md

 > **Note:** The pipelines you will see may differ slightly

 Pipelines are displayed as a name/version tuple.
 The name reflects the action and version supplies more details of that action.
 Let's go with `object_detection/person_vehicle_bike`.
 Now we need to choose a media source.
 We recommend the [IoT Devkit sample videos](https://github.com/intel-iot-devkit/sample-videos) to get started.
 As the pipeline version indicates support for detecting people, person-bicycle-car-detection.mp4 would be a good choice.
+> **Note:** Make sure to include `raw=true` parameter in the Github URL as shown in our examples.
+Failure to do so will result in a pipeline execution error.

 vaclient offers a `run` command that takes two additional arguments the `pipeline` and the `uri` for the media source.
 The `run` command displays inference results until either the media is exhausted or `CTRL+C` is pressed.